 Add the broccoli and just enough water to keep the bottom of the skillet moist, then cover and allow to steam until the broccoli is bright green and tender-crisp, about 4 minutes.

-Add the cooked couscous to the skillet along with the herbs, lemon juice, and dried tomatoes.
-Stir together well, cook for 2 or 3 minutes longer, then serve.
+Add the cooked couscous to the skillet along with the herbs, lemon juice (and optional zest), and dried tomatoes or olives.
+Stir together well, and cook for 2 or 3 minutes longer.